umtratkire63981/umtratkire/README.md

-Drake's album "Views" (2016) spent multiple weeks at number one on the Billboard 200 chart and featured hits like "Hotline Bling" and "One Dance."
+Adele's album "21," released in 2011, became one of the best-selling albums of all time, propelled by hits like "Rolling in the Deep" and "Someone Like You."